Warwickshire Pride is the primary LGBT+ organisation in Warwickshire. We run a number of services and social events for LGBT+ people. Our mission is:

 c.
 Advancing education and raising awareness in equality and diversity, with a focus on sexual orientation and gender identity.

 The first Warwickshire Pride took place on Saturday 31st August 2013 and was the first event of its kind in Warwickshire.
-It was organised by local entrepreneur Daniel Browne, who felt that Warwickshire was lagging behind the rest of the country when it came to LGBT+ representation.
+It was organised by local LGBT+ activist and businessman Daniel Browne, who felt that Warwickshire was lagging behind the rest of the country when it came to LGBT+ representation.
 Daniel had the vision for Warwickshire Pride upon waking up one morning and told himself that he was going to put on a Pride festival in exactly three month's time and that it would be fabulous.
 People thought Daniel was crazy and that it would never happen.
 It did happen, and around 2,000 people came out to support the first Warwickshire Pride.

 Since then, Warwickshire Pride has continued to go from strength to strength; getting bigger and better each year, while retaining its identity as a grassroots, community Pride event.
 Warwickshire Pride is now an established festival in Warwickshire's event calendar, welcoming masses of people each year for a celebration of LGBT+ culture.